suketarora/CrimeDataAnalysis/README.md

-#Crime Analysis Case Study
+# Crime Analysis Case Study

-Just pull the repository and run
+Just pull the repository and run command in Directory containing build.sbt

->sbt run
+> sbt run

-#Problem Statement
+# Problem Statement

 1. Find number of crimes that happened under each FBI code.
     a. find in which location under on FBI code have max no. of crimes